The Aldobrandini del Papa palace in Florence

 The space dedicated to the kitchen is large and modern, the fitted wall measuring 6 mt.
 Linear.
 The work stations, equipped with 3 extractor hoods, have been designed to allow 3 chefs to work simultaneously.
 The kitchen is widely equipped with all the appliances and all the possible equipment.

-The apartment is completed by a small bedroom / study embellished by a delightful frescoed vault with delicate flowers and lace patterns, a second bathroom with a bathtub where the original "bardiglio" floor of the period and a comfortable wardrobe area with large 2s were kept wardrobes.
+The apartment is completed by a small bedroom / study embellished by a delightful vault frescoed with motifs of flowers and delicate lace, a second bathroom with tub where the original "bardiglio" floor of the time has been preserved and a comfortable wardrobe area with 2 large wardrobes.

-Palazzo Aldobrandini is located at the civico 8 of Piazza Madonna degli Aldobrandini in Florence, behind the Basilica of San Lorenzo, just where is the entrance to the Medici Chapels.
+Palazzo Aldobrandini is located at number 8 of Piazza Madonna degli Aldobrandini in Florence, behind the Basilica of San Lorenzo, right where the entrance to the Medici Chapels is located.

 The noble Aldobrandini family, originally from Florence, distinguished itself above all in the sixteenth century because many members had brilliant careers both in the field of law and in the ecclesiastical field.

-The Piazza "Madonna degli Aldobrandini" is dedicated to Madonna Giovanna degli Aldobrandini, born Altoviti, wife of the merchant Benci lived around the middle of the fourteenth century ..
-The population wanted to dedicate the square to her to pay tribute to the generosity and righteousness the "madonna" had stood out in life.
+The square of "Madonna degli Aldobrandini" is dedicated to Madonna Giovanna degli Aldobrandini, born Altoviti, wife of the merchant Benci who lived around the mid-fourteenth century.
+The population wanted to dedicate the square to her to honor the generosity and righteousness for which the "madonna" had distinguished herself in life.

-The Palace of Piazza Madonna is called "del Papa" because Pope Clement VIII presumably stayed here, at the time Ippolito Aldobrandini, when he stopped in Florence.
+The Palazzo in Piazza Madonna is called “del Papa” because Pope Clement VIII presumably stayed here, known as Ippolito Aldobrandini, when he stopped in Florence.

-The current building stands where there were several houses owned by the Aldobrandini del Nero since the fourteenth century.
-Extend the properties with the purchase of additional neighboring buildings, other Aldobrandini of a Florentine collateral branch promoted between the late seventeenth and early eighteenth century an operation of reunification of the various buildings, to give the Palace the appearance today, occupying a large area that includes the right angle on Piazza Madonna degli Aldobrandini (formerly Campo Corbolini) and two appendices on Via de 'Conti (formerly Via della Forca) and Via del Giglio.
+The current building stands on the site of various houses owned by the Aldobrandini del Nero since the fourteenth century.
+The properties expanded with the purchase of additional neighboring buildings, other Aldobrandini of a Florentine collateral branch promoted between the end of the seventeenth and the beginning of the eighteenth century a reunification intervention of the various buildings, to give the Palazzo its current appearance, occupying a large area that includes the right angle on piazza Madonna degli Aldobrandini (formerly Campo Corbolini) and two appendages on via de 'Conti (formerly Via della Forca) and via del Giglio.

 The shape of the two corps placed at an angle is very unusual for Florence.

-It was considerably renovated in the eighteenth century, coming to get the current appearance.
-At that time, the palace had passed from hand to another family branch, after the extinction of the papal one (from Pope Clement VIII, Ippolito Aldobrandini) in 1690.
-In the 1861 it passed in inheritance to a Venetian noble family, who sold it again.
+It was considerably renovated in the eighteenth century, reaching its current appearance.
+At that time the palace had passed from the hands of another family branch, after the extinction of the papal one (by Pope Clement VIII, Ippolito Aldobrandini) in 1690.
+In 1861 it passed in inheritance to a Venetian noble family, who sold it to new.

-The building is on three floors.
-The entrance leads to a barrel-vaulted hall decorated in the nineteenth century: here it is worth mentioning the nineteenth-century wrought iron gate and, in front of the staircase, a door carved with the arms of the Aldobrandini.
+The building is spread over three floors.
+From the door you enter a hall with a barrel vault decorated in the nineteenth century: here the nineteenth-century wrought iron gate and, in front of the staircase, a door carved with the Aldobrandini arms.

 On the first floor, there are rooms with wall paintings by Vincenzo Meucci (1759) and the early nineteenth century.

-Meucci obtained the task of decorating the vaults of the noble floor by Giovan Francesco Aldobrandini in the 1759 on the occasion of the wedding with Maria Cristina Bourbon of Monte Santa Maria.
-In addition to the Allegory of Virtues and Arts painted by the Master, we recognize the work of Thomas Gherardini in the Dream of Jacob in the room of the thalamus, in the Allegory of Justice and Peace in the antialcova, as well as in the Allegory of Spring in the vault of the small gallery that connects the first salon to the rest of the house.
+Meucci was commissioned to decorate the vaults of the main floor by Giovan Francesco Aldobrandini in 1759 on the occasion of his wedding with Maria Cristina Bourbon of Monte Santa Maria.
+In addition to the Allegory of Virtues and Arts painted by the Master, we recognize the work of Tommaso Gherardini in the Dream of Jacob in the thalamus room, in the Allegory of Justice and Peace in the antialcova, as well as in the Allegory of Spring in the vault. of the small gallery that connects the first hall to the rest of the house.